We support a number of clients with Cincinnati Acramatic 850 control systems, which are definitely near end-of-life… maybe a bit beyond it.

 I/O Rack

-Our ADD-A850 board communicates with the Acramatic 850 I/O rack.
-It plugs into the left slot of the rack and connects to the control interface board (e.g. FAR-25) using a high-speed serial link.
+Our ADD-A850 board plugs into the Acramatic 850 I/O rack and connects it to a Centroid OAK controller or one of our controllers like FAR-25.
+The card plugs into the left slot of the I/O rack and connects to a CNC controller using a high-speed serial link.

 Connectors too?